 The UK government has ruled that no new homes built after 2025 will use gas boilers, with low-carbon heating systems adopted as an alternative to help lower CO2 emissions.
 Britain has also set a target of reaching net-zero carbon emissions by 2050.

-So, how do these plans affect installers, which heating systems look set to replace gas boilers and what else does the future have in store for the heating industry?
+So, how do these plans affect boiler engineers and installers, which heating systems look set to replace gas boilers and what else does the future have in store for the home heating industry?

-We’ve pulled together all of the key information about the changes that look set to come into place in 2025, 2050 and beyond.
+We’ve pulled together all of the key information about heat pumps and other low-carbon heating systems, as well as the changes that look set to come into place in 2025, 2050 and beyond.

-This adds up to a big change for the heating industry, but this Standard does only apply to new build homes.
-This means it’s very likely that there will still be many gas boilers being used in UK properties in 2025, working alongside low-carbon alternatives to heat our homes well into the future.
+The Future Homes Standard aims to ensure new properties release up to 80% fewer CO2 emissions than those built today.
+This adds up to a big change for the heating industry, however it does only apply to new build homes.
+This means it’s very likely that many low-carbon gas boilers will still be in use in UK properties in 2025, working alongside low-carbon alternatives to heat our homes well into the future.

 What Will Replace Gas Boilers in 2025?

-Starting in 2025, low-carbon heating systems will be installed in all new build homes.
+Starting in 2025, low-carbon heating systems will be installed in all new build homes as alternatives to gas boilers.
 It’s anticipated that the systems in these new developments will include heat pumps, heat networks, hydrogen and direct electric heating.

 Here’s some more information about how these heating systems are expected to be used:

 The use of heat pumps, particularly air-to-water and air-to-air heat pumps, is expected to play a key role in delivering heat for properties that are built to the Future Homes Standard.
-Which describes heat pumps as ‘less disruptive to install than ground source heat pumps’, because they don’t require the need to dig up people’s gardens.
+This is underlined by the UK government's ambitious plans for 600,000 heat pump installations per year by 2028.

 A further heating system set to be used in new builds constructed to the Future Homes Standard is heat networks, otherwise known as district heating.
 These are distribution systems